trueicesk8ter/DataVizClassProject/README.md

 #### Varying Year Scatter Plot: Examining the relationship between date of entry to system, wait-time and decision of the case
 ![image](https://user-images.githubusercontent.com/12132049/94341970-daae5400-ffdb-11ea-8f1a-50cd2b2d601c.png)

-  * The data in this sketch requires the use of a basic scatterplot to show the date of entrance to the system and the time it takes to exit the system (wait time) and the decision of the case.
-In order to realize this sketch, the variable "wait-time" must be calculated which is the difference in days between the date a case exited the system to when they entered the system.
-The basic outline of this sketch has a similar basic structure to the one already realized above for the application date and number of cases.
-However, the difficulty in producing this sketch will come in creating a drop-down menu that selects the specific year of the date of entry and the x-axis changes to show the 12 months in that year plotted.
-This sketch once realized would help to answer the questions around how the time in the system relates to when they entered the system.
-In addition, there is possibility to add another drop down menu to select other variables to compare in a similar manner such as looking at the nationality and how long a case took to complete and what the decision of that code was.
+  * The data in this sketch required the use of a basic scatterplot to show the date of entrance to the system and the time it took to exit the system (wait time) and the decision of the case.
+In order to realize this sketch, the variable "wait-time" had to be calculated which is the difference in days between the date a case exited the system to when they entered the system.
+The basic outline of this sketch had a similar basic structure to the realized above for the application date and number of cases.
+However, the difficulty in producing this sketch was adding a drop-down menu that selects the specific year of the date of entry and then changing the x-axis changes to show the 12 months in that year plotted.
+This sketch is realized in the final visualization shown below in step 3.

 ## Step 2: Questions & Tasks to answer